Founder, Executive Director, Tech Literacy Dept.Director, Social Media Manager, Subject Matter Expert: Incarcerated Women's Rights

 Founder, Assistant Director, Director of PR/Community Affairs, Subject Matter Expert: Juvenile and Adult Justice System Impaction

 Tiasha (Tish) Croslin was incarcerated in the California correctional system from ages 15 through 35.
 She had to fight for the most basic of needs, like menstrual products, and was subjected to state abuse.
 Now that she out, she’s fighting to bring the injustices to an end.

-Assistant Director of Operations, Director of Health and Wellness, BPH, Commutation & Re-entry Specialist, Subject Matter Expert: female LWOP
+Assistant Director of Operations, Director of Health and Wellness, BPH, Commutation & Re-entry Specialist, Subject Matter Expert: Female LWOP

-Liz Stroder was incarcerated in the California correctional system for 25 years, a majority of which she was sentenced to Life Without the Possibility of Parole (LWOP).
+Liz Stroder was incarcerated in the California correctional system for 25 years, the majority of which she was sentenced to Life Without the Possibility of Parole (LWOP).
 Though faced with a sentence of death by incarceration, she chose a path of transformation, growth, and personal empowerment.
 While on this journey, she discovered a passion for helping others.
 Liz began facilitating classes, developing curriculums, advocating for change, and implementing programs to encourage and empower her peers.
 In 2017, her sentence was commuted to 25-life by Governor Brown; she has since been released from prison and parole.
-Today Liz continues to inspire change and give hope to system impacted people through education, action, and empowerment.
+Today Liz continues to inspire change and give hope to system-impacted people through education, action, and empowerment.